ImgBotApp/InternetNL/faqs/report/test/bad_pl.md

-At least one subtest failed ⇒ not full score
+Failed at least one subtest ⇒ no full score in test section